-PAY FOR PERFORMANCE The vast majority of pay for executive officers is at-risk and performance-based with measures aligned to the Company's long-term growth plan.
-Performance is assessed in the following ways: The Company's financial performance, including results against long-term growth targets The Company's financial performance, including results against long-term growth targets The Company's sustainability performance, including results against predefined measures Return to shareowners over time, both on an absolute basis and relative to our peers ALIGNMENT WITH SHAREOWNERS Our compensation programs are designed to align executives' interests with those of our shareowners.
+PAY FOR PERFORMANCE

+The vast majority of pay for executive officers is at-risk and performance-based with measures aligned to the Company's long-term growth plan.
+Performance is assessed in the following ways:

+- The Company's financial performance, including results against long-term growth targets - The Company's sustainability performance, including results against predefined measures - Return to shareowners over time, both on an absolute basis and relative to our peers

+ALIGNMENT WITH SHAREOWNERS

+Our compensation programs are designed to align executives' interests with those of our shareowners.
 A majority of pay for our Named Executive Officers is tied to Company performance.
 We also maintain stock ownership guidelines for executive officers and remain committed to our Equity Stewardship Guidelines.
 Our robust governance practices enable us to be good stewards of equity incentives.

-PROVIDE PROGRAMS THAT DRIVE LONG- TERM PROFITABLE GROWTH We invest in and reward talent with the greatest potential to drive the long-term profitable growth of our Company, while holding employees accountable to the Company's strategy and values.
-SIMPLICITY AND TRANSPARENCY Our compensation programs include clear performance measures and line of sight for employees.
-RECOGNITION OF INDIVIDUAL PERFORMANCE Our compensation programs reward individual performance in a number of areas that contribute to our growth and success.
+PROVIDE PROGRAMS THAT DRIVE LONG-TERM PROFITABLE GROWTH

+We invest in and reward talent with the greatest potential to drive the long-term profitable growth of our Company, while holding employees accountable to the Company's strategy and values.

+SIMPLICITY AND TRANSPARENCY

+Our compensation programs include clear performance measures and line of sight for employees.

+RECOGNITION OF INDIVIDUAL PERFORMANCE

+Our compensation programs reward individual performance in a number of areas that contribute to our growth and success.
 For example, the Company's executives are responsible for achievement of non-financial goals, which are critical to the long-term success of our business, reflect our external responsibility as global leaders, and add value for our shareowners and other stakeholders.

 In addition, individual performance against our cultural values and leadership behaviors is also taken into consideration in our compensation programs.
 Executives are thus motivated to deliver results that align with Company values and shareowner interests.

-CONSIDER THE COCA-COLA SYSTEM Our employees are required to operate and have influence in the context of our broad and complex global Coca-Cola system, which includes our approximately 200 bottling partners around the world.
-While the Company had \$45.8 billion in 2023 reported net operating revenues and employed approximately 79,100 people as of December 31, 2023, the Coca-Cola system generates approximately \$160 billion in annual revenues, operates in more than 200 countries, and employs more than 700,000 people.
-Our executives and employees are critical to drive long-term growth.
-ALIGNMENT OF APPROACH ACROSS THE WORKFORCE Our people, at every level, are our most important asset.
+CONSIDER THE COCA-COLA SYSTEM

+Our employees are required to operate and have influence in the context of our broad and complex global Coca-Cola system, which includes our approximately 200 bottling partners around the world.
+While the Company had \$45.8 billion in 2023 reported net operating revenues and employed approximately 79,100 people as of December 31, 2023, the Coca-Cola system generates approximately \$160 billion in annual revenues, operates in more than 200 countries and territories, and employs more than 700,000 people.
+Our executives and employees must not only manage our business but also support our bottling partners and other partners across the globe.
+System-wide alignment and a shared vision of success are critical to drive long-term growth.

+ALIGNMENT OF APPROACH ACROSS THE WORKFORCE

+Our people, at every level, are our most important asset.
 The Committee takes seriously the Company's goal to structure pay programs, from the CEO down through the entire workforce, in a manner that reinforces the Company's growth agenda.
 The Committee also understands that CEO pay should be perceived as reasonable relative to overall employee pay.
 The compensation approach used to set CEO and Named Executive Officer pay is the same approach used in determining compensation for the broader workforce, including pay competitiveness and the use of performance-based measures that reward exceptional financial performance.
-In its discretion in determining the Executive Officer pay the Committee may also consider other factors that it regularly reviews, including shareowner and employee feedback, the shareowner advisory vote on executive compensation and CEO pay ratio, among other things.
+In its discretion in determining CEO and Named Executive Officer pay, the Committee may also consider other factors that it regularly reviews, including shareowner and employee feedback, the shareowner advisory vote on executive compensation and CEO pay ratio, among other things.